 One of the most influential artists and popular artists of all time, Stevie Wonder took the music world by storm from age eleven.
 A veteran of Motown Records from its early years, Wonder has released some of the best known music in modern times.
-Stevie Wonder tours are also popular, and in late 2014 he is embarking on the month-long "Songs in the Key of Life Performance" tour.
+Stevie Wonder tours are also popular, and in 2015 he is continuing his "Songs in the Key of Life Performance" tour.
 Want to see him live?
 Check below for upcoming dates and Stevie Wonder tickets.

 |Current Tour:||Songs in the Key of Life Performance|

 |First Album:||The Jazz Soul of Little Stevie (1962)|

 One of the most important figures in popular music history, Stevie Wonder has been recording music for Motown Records since the age of eleven.
 Blind since his infancy, Wonder took up a fascination and love for instruments at an early age.
 He was introduced to Motown Records CEO Berry Gordy in 1962, who was so impressed with the young musician that Gordy signed him to the label under the name Little Stevie Wonder.
 Wonder released "Fingertips Part 2" in 1963, with the musician covering vocals, bongos, and the harmonica.
 It featured a young Marvin Gaye on drums.
 The song rose to #1 on the US charts and put Stevie Wonder on the American music map.